esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 Testing related:

-- Only tested with gfortran on Darwin and Linux platforms
+- Nightly regression testing is limited to a small subset of the ESMF test platforms, including Darwin and Linux running gfortran with openMPI

 ================